 A buyers premium of 17.5% is payable in addition to the hammer price.
 VAT (charged at the current rate) is payable on the premium only.
 For example for every £100 that you spend, it will cost you £121 (this includes commission and VAT).

-We accept all major credit/debit cards, there is a charge of 2% on credit cards.
+We accept all major debit cards, please note we do not accept credit cards.
 Alternatively outstanding amounts may be paid directly into our bank account via a BACS transfer.
 We no longer accept cheques.